world-class/REPL/faq/README.md

 ## Coursera

+### General topics

+#### Is there a way to remove old courses from the "In Progress" tab on the home page of the programme on Coursera

+- No. The "Orientation module" is always there because it contains updated information that's still relevant.
+As for past modules you may have completed, they will disappear once the university has taken care of all the grading necessary after a while.
+- Instead of accessing the home page listing all your current modules, students recommend bookmarking the links to the module.
+You can also make use of *"custom search engines"* and *"bookmark keywords"* on all major web browsers: simply search for those features if you're interested.

 ### Modules involving mathematics

 #### Why am I seeing weird symbols in the questions from the quizzes

-For instance, for a question about predicate logic, you might see something like `p \(\lor \neg \)q` as part of the question.
+-For instance, for a question about predicate logic, you might see something like `p \(\lor \neg \)q` as part of the question.
 This is a mathematical expression that has not been rendered properly and/or not rendered yet. **Solution:** Refresh the page to see the proper notation appear, i.e. `p V ¬q` in this example.

 ---